 CAN I REMAIN ANONYMOUS WHEN I HIT THE JACKPOT?

-All but six states (DE, KS, MD, ND, OH, SC) have laws that require the lottery to release the name and city of residence to anyone who asks.
+All but five states (DE, KS, MD, ND, OH) have laws that require the lottery to release the name and city of residence to anyone who asks.
+Some states are considering anonymous claims.
+Some states are considering a one-year period of anonymity to give the winners time to get used to their new lifestyle.
 Other states may offer to assist you in some way, including such things as the creation of trusts.
 But generally, you will want to hire an attorney to review the laws in your state to see what options you might have.
-Photos and press conferences are up to you for most, though some states add a requiremment for photos on their tickts.
+Photos and press conferences are up to you for most part, though some states add a requiremment for photos on their tickets.
 Check with your state lottery to see if photos or more are required.
 Most of the time, it is advisable to get it over with the press so that you don't have one or more reporters following you around to get that "exclusive" interview.
 Even if the you can keep your identity secret from the press and the public, you will have to be known to the lottery - so they can confirm that you are eligible to play and win.

 WHAT HAPPENS TO UNCLAIMED PRIZES?

-Unclaimed prizes are kept by the lottery jursidiction.
+Unclaimed prizes, including a state's share of jackpot sales, are kept by the lottery jursidiction.
 About half of the lotteries are required to put the money back into a game.
 The other half is required by law to turn the money over to the state's general fund.
 If a jackpot is unclaimed, The money must be returned back to all lotteries, in proportion to their sales for the draw run.
 The lotteries then distribute the money as they are required by law - back into other lottery games or back to the state's general fund.

 WHAT HAPPENS IF AN ANNUITY PRIZE WINNER DIES?

 The estate will handle the lottery prize.
 A lottery annuity prize is just like any other asset.
 You can pass any remaining annuity payments on to your heirs or to anyone else.
 The Powerball game will even cash out an annuity prize for an estate.
 This may make it easier for the estate to distribute the prize.
 It also may be necessary to cash out the annuity to pay Federal estate taxes.
 We will sell some or all of the securities at competitive bid or will even just transfer the securities to the estate.
 We do not charge a fee of any kind.
+We often hear people complain that the jackpot should not go back to "the state" when a winner dies.
+It does not.
 I think that this misunderstanding may come from the response that the prize "goes to the Estate" and some people hear "goes to the State."

 HOW LONG DOES IT TAKE TO GET MY MONEY?